-"RESOLVED FURTHER THAT the Board of Directors of the Company be and is hereby authorized to do all such acts, deeds and things and execute and submit all such documents, instruments and writings as may be required to give effect to the aforesaid resolution."
+"RESOLVED FURTHER THAT the Board of Directors of the Company (including its Committee thereof) and / or Company Secretary of the Company, be and are hereby authorized to do all such acts, deeds, matters and things as may be considered necessary, desirable or expedient to give effect to this resolution."

-12. Appointment of Mr. Gangadhar Mandava as an "Executive Director" of the Company:
+8. Appointment of Mr. Kannan Sitaram, "Non-Executive, Independent Director" of the Company:

-To consider and if thought fit, to pass the following resolution as a Special Resolution:
+To consider and if thought fit, to pass the following resolution as a SPECIAL RESOLUTION: